-- (a) \\All off-street parking areas or other vehicular use areas which are 20 feet or closer to any street right-of-way shall have a continuous landscape area between the edge of parking and the right-of-way.
-The minimum width of this landscape area shall be 15 feet.
-The minimum landscaping shall consist of the following: - \(1) Trees shall be planted and spaced at the equivalent of one tree per 50 lineal feet or fraction thereof along the length of the landscape area.
-They may be spaced linearly or grouped in clusters.
-Tree size shall be a minimum of two-inch caliper. - \(2) In addition to trees, an evergreen or deciduous shrub border or hedge shall be planted along 100 percent of the length of the landscaped area.
-Shrubs used shall not be less than 18 inches and not more than 48 inches in height at maturity.
-The remainder of the planting area shall be landscaped with turf grass or groundcovers. - \(3) A fence, permanent screen, or wall may also be installed within the landscaping area; however, the non-living screening device shall not exceed four feet in height, and shall not replace the plant material requirement.
+- (a) Landscaping between parking and street.
+A continuous landscape area shall be provided between the edge of an off-street parking area or other vehicular use area and an adjacent street right-of-way.
+The minimum landscaping shall consist of the following: - (1) Trees.
+Trees shall be planted and spaced at the equivalent of one tree per 40 lineal feet or fraction thereof along the length of the landscape area, unless a greater distance is allowed by the land use authority based on the species ability to offer a wide canopy. - (2) Shrubs and groundcover.
+In addition to trees, the landscape area shall be planted with low shrubs, groundcovers, or turf grass, provided the turf grass does not exceed the requirement of Section 108-2-5(c).
+The total combined height of earthen berms and plant materials, excluding trees, shall not be less than 18 inches and not more than 48 inches.
+Planting schemes which minimize turf use, and promote xeriscape or water-conserving principles are strongly encouraged. - (3) Screening.
+A fence, permanent screen, or wall may also be installed within the landscaping area; however, the non-living screening device shall not exceed four feet in height, and shall not replace the plant material requirement.
 The minimum plantings specified shall be installed on the street side of the screen.
-Additional plant materials may be planted on the parking area side of the screen. - (b) Off-street parking or other vehicular use areas which are further than 20 feet from any street right-of-way shall also have a continuous landscape area between the edge of parking and the right-of-way.
-The minimum landscaping shall consist of the following:
+Additional plant materials may be planted on the parking area side of the screen.